-Fluid resuscitation as well as blood transfusions can be beneficial to a hypovolemic patient; however, risks and complications must always be taken into consideration with any treatment given.
+Fluid resuscitation, as well as blood transfusions, can be beneficial to a hypovolemic patient, but risks and complications must always be taken into consideration with any treatment given.
 However, in the acute phase of hypovolemia or shock, circulation is a priority and side effects from excess fluid are to be expected if the clinical status of a patient worsens.
 Adverse effects commonly seen in critically ill patients that may require immediate treatment are cerebral edema (which may lead to increased intracranial pressure), acute lung injury, acute respiratory distress syndrome, transfusion related lung injury, abdominal compartment syndrome, and third spacing or edema.
-Large volumes may also dilute clotting factors and enhance bleeding (secondary coagulopathy), disrupt thrombus formation, and induce hypothermia (See "Advantages and disadvantages.")
+Large volumes may also dilute clotting factors and enhance bleeding (secondary coagulopathy), disrupt thrombus formation, and induce hypothermia.
+(See Advantages and disadvantages.) volume resuscitation, which further exacerbates third spacing or peripheral edema.